sportai/sportai_site/_posts/2021-06-23-How-to-prepare-for-the-Fantasy-Football-draft.md

 ---
 layout: post
-title: "How to prepare for the Fantasy Football draft"
+title: "How to prepare for the Fantasy Football draft with SportAI"
 date: [2021-06-24] [09:00:00] -0400
 categories: [fantasy football]
 ---